Steak Marinade

 Best Steak Marinade

-Like all good marinades, it contains 5 key elements that ensure your meat cooks up tender, juicy, and tasting completely incredible.
+Like all good marinades, it contains 5 key elements that ensure your meat cooks up tender, juicy, and tasting completely incredible:

 • Fat.
 Fat prevents the acid from breaking down the protein in the meat.

 This marinade is packed with umami richness.
 The red wine vinegar is light and fresh, the Worcestershire sauce was practically made to compliment beef, and the fresh thyme and minced garlic are always delicious when paired with rich beef.
-Honey brings a sweet element to the marinade to help balance out the flavor, and the olive oil provides much-needed fat for flavor.
+Honey brings a sweet element to the marinade to help balance out the flavor, while the olive oil provides much-needed fat for flavor.

 Should You Marinate Steak?